Composers Datebook®

 Synopsis

-Today in 1825, a benefit concert was arranged in Boston for one of that city’s favorite musicians: Johann Christian Graupner—not a household name for music lovers today, but in the early 19th century, Graupner was an important musical link between the Old World and the New.
+Today in 1825, a benefit concert was arranged in Boston for one of that city’s favorite musicians: Johann Christian Graupner — not a household name for music lovers today, but in the early 19th century, Graupner was an important musical link between the Old World and the New.

 Graupner was born near Hanover in 1767.
-The son of an oboist, young master Graupner mastered that instrument, too—and many others.
+The son of an oboist, young master Graupner mastered that instrument, too — and many others.
 After service in a German military band, he made his way to London, where in 1791 he was picked as the principal oboist for the first of Haydn’s symphonic concerts there.

 For Graupner’s benefit concert on May 1, 1825, Haydn’s Symphony No. 100 was included on the program, marking that symphony’s first documented performance in America.
-It was presumably an “authentic” performance, too, since Graupner had most likely played it under the composer’s own direction back in London some three decades earlier.
+It was presumably an authentic performance, too, since Graupner had most likely played it under the composer’s direction back in London some three decades earlier.

 Music Played in Today's Program

-Franz Josef Haydn (1732 - 1808) – Symphony No. 100 (Military) (London Classical Players; Roger Norrington, cond.)
-EMI 55192
+Franz Josef Haydn (1732-1808): Symphony No. 100 (Military); London Classical Players; Roger Norrington, conductor; EMI 55192

 On This Day